Your solicitor’s aim is to maximise the amount of compensation you receive for your injuries and other losses.

 You also want to try to reduce the amount you will lose in having to pay legal fees from your compensation.

-For most people who become a personal injury client of Moray Claims / Grigor & Young, you pay nothing to us out of your compensation.
+For most people who become a personal injury client of Moray Claims / Grigor & Young, you will lose 10 per cent of your compensation in paying what is called a “Success Fee”.

-In a minority of cases, though, a deduction does apply.
+In a minority of cases, though, no deduction will apply at all.

 So , how much does a personal injury claim cost?
 And how can you minimise what you will have to pay out of your damages?